PluvioXO/pytorch-graph/docs/api/main_module.rst

 Main Module API
 ===============

 This module provides the main public API for PyTorch Graph.
-All functions and classes are available directly from the `pytorch_graph` package.
+All functions and classes are available directly from the `pytorch-graph` package.

 Core Functions
 --------------